JoshPattman/jpf/README.md

 </details>

 ## FAQ
-- I want to change my models temperature/structured output/output tokens/... after I have built it!
+- I want to change my model's temperature/structured output/output tokens/... after I have built it!
 	- The intention is to provide functions that need to use an LLM with a builder function instead of a built object.
 This way, you can use the builder function multiple times with different parameters.
-	- Take a look at the example to see this concept.
+	- Take a look at the examples to see this concept.
-    - This design descision was made as it prevents you from injecting unnesescary llm-related data into buisness logic.
+	- This design decision was made as it prevents you from injecting unnecessary LLM-related data into business logic.
 - Where are the agents?
-    - Agents are built on top of LLMs, but this package is designed for LLM handling, so lives at the level below agents.
+	- Agents are built on top of LLMs, but this package is designed for LLM handling, so it lives at the level below agents.
-	- Take a look at [JChat](github.com/JoshPattman/agent/cmd/jchat) to see how you can build an agent ontop of JPF.
+	- Take a look at [JChat](github.com/JoshPattman/agent/cmd/jchat) to see how you can build an agent on top of JPF.
-- Why does this not support MCP tools on the OpenAI API / Tool calling / Other advanced API feature?
+- Why does this not support MCP tools on the OpenAI API / Tool calling / Other advanced API features?
 	- Relying on API features like tool calling, MCP tools, or vector stores is not ideal for two reasons: (a) it makes it harder to move between API/model providers (b) it gives you less flexibility and control.
 	- These features are not particularly hard to add locally, so you should aim to do so to ensure your application is as robust as possible to API change.

 ## Author